 According to data from Statista, in the first quarter of 2019 85.4% of new vehicles sold in America were bought on finance, but should you use finance to fund a new vehicle purchase if you could afford to pay cash?

 I sold an awful lot of cars during my time in the retail auto business, and I’ve bought a fair few for myself before and since.
-In my opinion, there are obvious benefits to paying cash for a new car if you are in a position to be able to, but it’s much better to use finance of some sort to fund a new vehicle purchase than to pay in full in cash.
+There are benefits to paying cash for a new car if you can afford it, but finance also has its benefits so it’s important to research both options before you make a decision.

 To make my case for finance over cash I’m going to discuss: